keli214/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/feature-addition-request.md

 ---

 ### What:
-Describe the feature that could be added
+Describe the issue that you are encountering or the feature that could be added
 ### Where:
-Identify where the feature could be added
+Identify the location of the issue/feature
 ### How:
 Describe how the current vision could be improved with the additional feature
 ### Notes: